Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Daisy Cooper, Liberal Democrat deputy leader, wrote to Financial Conduct Authority (FCA) chief executive Nikhil Rathi on 14 April 2026 requesting a formal investigation into Nigel Farage's involvement with cryptocurrency firm Stack BTC.
-1 Cooper's letter alleges Farage appeared in Stack BTC promotional material claiming a £2 million bitcoin purchase on the firm's behalf while personally holding a £215,000 stake representing roughly 6% of the company, which she argues could constitute market abuse and conflict of interest.
+Liberal Democrat deputy leader Daisy Cooper wrote to FCA chief executive Nikhil Rathi on 14 April 2026 requesting a formal investigation into Nigel Farage's involvement with cryptocurrency firm Stack BTC.
+The letter alleges Farage appeared in Stack BTC promotional material claiming a £2 million bitcoin purchase on the firm's behalf while personally holding a £215,000 stake representing approximately 6% of the company, potentially constituting market abuse and conflict of interest.
 The FCA confirmed it would review the letter and respond directly.
+This is a separate regulatory thread from the Electoral Commission's inability to verify Reform's party-level crypto donations .

 Sources profile:This story draws on neutral-leaning sources